CogStack/CogStack-Pipeline/docs/examples/index.md

 ## Docker-based deployment

 Next, we can proceed to deploy CogStack ecosystem using Docker Compose.
-It will configure and start microservices based on the provided Compose file: `examples/example*/docker/docker-compose.yml`.
+It will configure and start microservices based on the Docker Compose files:
+- the common services base configuration file:`examples/docker-common/docker-compose.yml`,
+- the example-specific services configuration file: `examples/example*/docker/docker-compose.override.yml`.
 Moreover, the PostgreSQL database container comes with pre-initialized database dump ready to be loaded directly into.
 In order to run CogStack, type in the `examples/example*/__deploy/` directory:
 ```bash
 docker-compose up
 ```